Prostate cancer symptoms

 - frequent or sudden need to urinate

-- pain in the lower back, hips or pelvis.
+- pain in bones, especially the lower back, hips or pelvis.

-These are not always signs of prostate cancer, but you should see your doctor if you have any of these symptoms.
+These are not always symptoms of prostate cancer, but you should see your doctor if you have any of these symptoms.

-BPH may cause symptoms that affect how you urinate, such as the stream of urine being weak; having to go frequently, especially at night; having to go urgently; trouble getting started; dribbling of urine after going; and the bladder not feeling empty.
-These are known as lower urinary tract symptoms (LUTS) and they also occur in advanced prostate cancer.
+BPH may press on the urethra and cause symptoms that affect how you urinate.
+This may include the stream of urine being weak; having to go to the toilet more often, especially at night; having to go urgently; trouble getting started; dribbling of urine after going; and the bladder not feeling empty.
+These are known as lower urinary tract symptoms (LUTS) and they can also occur in advanced prostate cancer.
 If you are experiencing LUTS, speak to your doctor.